RocknRoot/Zomburl/README.md

 ## Requirements

-You need some dependencies like ruby (not 1.8.7 !), rubygems on your system.
+You need some dependencies like ruby, rubygems on your system.

 Tested with Ruby :

+* 1.8.7
 * 1.9.2
 * 1.9.3